Bernadette Jagger

-Bernadette Maria Jagger (born 26 February 1958 in Riemvasmaak, South Africa) is a Namibian politician.
+Bernadette Maria Jagger (born 26 February 1958) is a Namibian politician.
 She is a member of SWAPO and became appointed to the party's Central Committee in 2012.
 In 2015 she won a seat in parliament.
 In a cabinet reshuffle in February 2018 she was appointed Deputy Minister of Environment and Tourism, succeeding Tommy Nambahu.

 Jagger is a teacher by profession.
 She holds certificates in lower and higher primary education from Sohnge Training College and University of Namibia, respectively, and rose through the ranks from being a teacher in 1976, a deputy principal in 1992, to the Kunene Regional Director of Education in 2012.
 Jagger also obtained a Post Graduate Diploma in English Language Teaching and Administration from the University of Warwick, and a Bachelor of Philosophy in Education from the University of Exeter.

 Jagger is a senior councillor of the Riemvasmakers community, a clan of the Nama people.